cartalyst/stripe/readme.md

 - Can remove a coupon from an existing subscription.
 - Can apply a trial period on an existing subscription.
 - Can remove a trial period from an existing subscription.
+- Can swap a subscription from one plan to another.
 - Can check if the subscription is on its trial period.
 - Can check if the subscription is canceled.
 - Can check if the subscription has expired.
 - Can check if the subscription is on the grace period.
-- Can check if the user has any active subscriptions.
+- Can check if the entity has any active subscriptions.
+- Can syncronize all the entity active subscriptions from Stripe to storage.

 ## Requirements